BrandonMathis/railsgirlsrdu/README.md

-# RailsGirls Twitter
+# Rails Girls Twitter

 **Details**
-The RailsGirls Twitter client is a simplified twitter-esqu application mean to duplicate the very basics behind the [twitter](https://twitter.com/) social media platform.
+The Rails Girls Twitter client is a simplified twitter-esque application mean to duplicate the very basics behind the [twitter](https://twitter.com/) social media platform.
 This application will meet the following set of requirements:

 * Users can create accounts
 * Users can log into their accounts
 * Users can post tweets
 * Users can view all tweets
-* When a users visits her own profile she see's her own tweets.
+* When a users visits her own profile she sees her own tweets.
 * When a user visits another user's profile she sees that user's tweets
 * Tweets are no longer than 256 characters